 Should I sign the back of my credit card?

 These days, credit card purchases are securely authenticated electronically.
+For many transactions—like those made online, with an EMV chip reader or by tapping your phone—merchants never even see your card at all.
 So when it comes to preventing fraud, signing your card isn’t as important as it used to be.
-But should you still sign your credit card?
-Read on to learn about signing your card, tips to prevent credit card fraud and more.

 For starters, signatures aren’t always required for credit card purchases under a certain amount.
 Merchant agreements might even prohibit a retailer from requiring a cardholder to present their ID in order to approve a sale.

-And if your issuer requires you to sign your credit card, your card might still be considered inactive and invalid if you write “See ID” in place of your signature.
-You can check your credit card agreement or check with your issuer to see whether you need to sign your card or if writing “See ID” is OK.
+If your issuer requires you to sign your credit card, your card might still be considered inactive and invalid if you write “See ID” in place of your signature.
+You can check your credit card agreement or check with your issuer to see whether writing “See ID” is OK.

 Remember: When it comes to protection against fraud, signing your card isn’t as important as it used to be.
-So consider these credit card safety tips:
+So consider these credit card security tips:

 • Don’t lend your card to anyone.